-In this tutorial you will be learning on how to create an image grid with a rollover effect.
-You can follow this step by step guide to accomplish this or you can use the json file and upload this section to your Divi library.
+In this tutorial, you will be learning on how to create an image grid with a rollover effect.
+You can follow this step-by-step guide to accomplish this or you can use the JSON file and upload this section to your Divi library.

 This image grid is created out of blurbs.
 Each service is made out of 2 blurbs.
 One is visible and the other one is only visible when you mouse over it.